Stem Cell Treatment for Arthritis Rheumatoid Osteoarthritis

 Rheumatoid Arthritis Vs. Osteoarthritis Treatment

-Signs often come and go and can range from mild, moderate to even severe.
-Patients often ignore the symptoms for years but usually find that the disease degenerates even further over time causing severe chronic pain and the inability to do typical day to day activities such as walking, climbing stairs or exercising.
-If left untreated, Arthritis will cause permanent and visible joint damage such as knobby/knotted finger joints.
-For those that do not display symptoms, an MRI or Xray is needed to see the full evaluation of treatment options.
-Some types of severe arthritis will also affect the patient’s heart function, vision/eyes, Impaired Kidney function, skin, lungs, and circulatory system.
+Signs often come and go, ranging from mild, moderate, to even severe.
+Patients frequently ignore the symptoms for years but usually find that the disease degenerates even further over time, causing severe chronic pain and the inability to do typical day-to-day activities such as walking, climbing stairs, or exercising.
+If left untreated, Arthritis will cause permanent and visible joint damage, such as knobby/knotted finger joints.
+An MRI or X-ray is needed to evaluate treatment options thoroughly for those who do not display symptoms.
+Some types of severe arthritis will also affect the patient’s heart function, vision/eyes, impaired kidney function, skin, lungs, and circulatory system.

-Risk factors for Acquiring a Diagnosis for Arthritis include:
+Risk factors for Acquiring a Diagnosis of Arthritis include:

-• Genetics or Family history – Arthritis can run in families, so, likely, patients who have parents or siblings with the disorder will also develop arthritis.
-Genes can also make us more susceptible to external/environmental factors that can trigger onset arthritis.
-Testing for genetic arthritis now available.
+• Genetics or Family history – Arthritis can run in families, so patients who have parents or siblings with the disorder will likely develop arthritis.
+Genes can also make us more susceptible to external/environmental factors that trigger the onset of arthritis.
+Testing for genetic arthritis is now available.

 • Gender – Women are much more likely to develop rheumatoid arthritis than men, while most patients who get diagnosed with gout ( another type of arthritis) are men.

-• Patients who had a previous joint injury – People have injured, and surgically treated hip or knee joints are at a much higher risk to develop arthritis in that joint.
-An Alternative to Knee surgery ore reduce the risk of knee osteoarthritis, Hip Surgery or Shoulder Surgery is recommended for this reason
+• Patients with a previous joint injury – People who have injured and surgically treated hip or knee joints are at a much higher risk of developing arthritis in that joint.
+An alternative to knee surgery or reduce the risk of knee osteoarthritis, Hip Surgery, or shoulder surgery is recommended.

-• Obesity/Body Weight – Carrying excess weight can damage joints and puts extra stress on joints such as knees, spine (spinal stenosis), or hips.
-Therefore overweight people have a much higher risk of developing arthritis as they age.
+• Obesity/Body Weight—Excess weight can damage joints and put extra stress on joints such as knees, spine (spinal stenosis), or hips.
+Therefore, overweight people have a much higher risk of developing arthritis as they age.

 • Age – The risk of acquiring many types of arthritis increases as we age.

 There are numerous well-known types of joint arthritis in the world today.
 The two main types of joint arthritis are osteoarthritis and Rheumatoid Arthritis.
-RA or Rheumatoid joint inflammations are the constant ailment.
+RA, or Rheumatoid joint inflammation, is a constant ailment.
 RA starts with irritation, tiredness, joint discomfort, and or stiffness.
-As this problem gets worse over time, you will experience frequent flu-like symptoms and muscle pains.
+As this problem worsens, you will experience frequent flu-like symptoms and muscle pains.
 Osteoarthritis, on the other hand, is a “wear & tear” problem.
-Osteoarthritis is a lot more familiar with age and now manageable with Stem Cell treatment for Osteoarthritis.
+Osteoarthritis is a lot more familiar with age and is now manageable with Stem Cell treatment for Osteoarthritis.
 Osteoarthritis begins with stiffness and joint discomforts and is treatable with stem cell treatment for osteoarthritis.

 Ankylosing Spondylitis & Spinal Arthritis